TheMrityunjayPathak/MachineLearning/README.md

 Data science is a rapidly growing field that encompasses various techniques and algorithms for extracting insights and making predictions from data.
 This repository aims to provide a comprehensive collection of Jupyter Notebook files that illustrate the implementation of different machine learning algorithms.

 Each notebook is designed to be self-contained and focuses on a specific algorithm.
 It includes step-by-step explanations and code examples to facilitate understanding and implementation.
-Whether you are a beginner or an experienced data scientist, these notebooks can serve as valuable resources for exploring and experimenting with machine learning algorithms.

 ## Algorithms

 The repository currently includes the following Machine Learning algorithms :